 Living Wage

-The Irish Living Wage rate is calculated on the basis of the Minimum Essential Standard of Living (MESL) research, and set by the Living Wage Technical Group.
-In this way the living wage is evidence-based, and reflects the real costs faced by employees in Ireland.
+The Living Wage rate is calculated by researchers at the Vincentian MESL Research Centre at SVP building on the evidence from the Minimum Essential Standard of Living (MESL) work.
+The rate is reviewed and published by the Living Wage Technical Group.
+It reflects the real costs faced by employees in Ireland.
+The change to the annual Living Wage rate is determined by changes in living costs and income taxes.

 A Living Wage is intended to establish an hourly wage rate that should provide employees with sufficient income to achieve an agreed acceptable minimum standard of living.
 In that sense it is an income floor; representing a figure which allows employees afford the essentials of life.
 Earnings below the Living Wage suggest employees are forced to do without certain essentials so they can make ends-meet.